Table 6.48 — EEs for EAs whose label begins with M

 TO_BE_AVOIDED Designated by the IMO to be avoided, defined as a routing measure.
 137

-TRAWLING_PRHBT Trawling is not permitted.
+TRAWLING_PRHBT Trawling is prohibited.
 139

 TRAWLING_RSTRCT Designated by appropriate authority, within which trawling is restricted in accordance with certain specified conditions.
 140